Interpretable Representations in Explainable AI: From Theory to Practice: Interpretable Representations

-The choice of the IR and surrogate model for our analysis is motivated by the popularity of these particular approaches in the literature.
-Namely, LIME~\cite{ribeiro2016why} and RuleFit~\cite{friedman2008predictive} use a surrogate linear model to estimate importance of interpretable concepts.
-Additionally, LIME and SHapley Additive exPlanations (SHAP~\cite{lundberg2017unified}) employ an interpretable representation that encodes presence and absence of intelligible concepts to formulate their explanations. \citeay{friedman2008predictive}, on the other hand, experimented with automatically learning a more complex IR by training a random forest and extracting rules from therein.
-These logical rules, which express various concepts, are then used as binary features for training a linear model, thus improving the expressiveness of the interpretable representation.
-More recently, \citeay{garreau2020explaining} analysed theoretical properties and parameterisation of vanilla LIME for tabular data, including its interpretable representation and surrogate linear model, however their work treated the explainer as an end-to-end algorithm and operated under quite restrictive assumptions, e.g., linearity of the black-box model.
+The choice of the interpretable representations and surrogate models used for our analysis is motivated by the popularity of these individual components in the literature.
+Specifically, LIME~\cite{ribeiro2016why} and RuleFit~\cite{friedman2008predictive} use a surrogate \emph{linear} model to estimate influence of interpretable concepts.
+Additionally, LIME and SHAP -- SHapley Additive exPlanations~\cite{lundberg2017unified} -- employ an interpretable representation that encodes \emph{presence and absence} of intelligible concepts to formulate their explanations.
+Similarly, \citet{friedman2008predictive} experimented with automatic learning of more complex IRs for tabular data by fitting a random forest and extracting rules from it.
+These logical statements, which capture various concepts, are then used as binary meta-features to train a linear model, thus offering a highly expressive interpretable representation.
+More recently, \citet{garreau2020explaining} analysed theoretical properties and parameterisation of vanilla LIME for tabular data, including its interpretable representation and surrogate linear model; however, their work treated the explainer as an end-to-end algorithm and operated under quite restrictive assumptions, e.g., presupposing linearity of the underlying black box.